How Epic Games moved closer to Sony with the design of the PlayStation 5

 I asked Sweeney, whose company makes Fortnite and the Unreal Engine game development engine, why he was focused on Sony’s machine, which ran the demo of his new Unreal Engine 5 platform coming next year.

-“We’ve been working super closely with Sony for quite a long time on the storage architecture and other elements.
+“We’ve been working super-closely with Sony for quite a long time on the storage architecture and other elements.
 It’s been our primary focus.
-But Unreal Engine 5 will be on all next-generation platforms, and so will Fortnite,” he said.
+But Unreal Engine 5 will be on all next-generation platforms, and so will Fortnite,” Sweeney said.

 He added, “Sony has done an awesome job of architecting a great system here.
 It’s not just a great GPU, and they didn’t just take the latest PC hardware and upgrade to it, following the path of least resistance.
 The storage architecture in PlayStation 5 is far ahead of anything that you can buy in any PC for any amount of money right now.
 It’s great to see that sort of innovation.
 It’s going to help drive future PCs.
 They’ll see this thing ship and realize, ‘Wow, with two SSDs, we’ll have to catch up.'”